min2ha/ukwa-site/content/target/71772/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: EU leaders urgently step up plans for no-deal Brexit following Corbyn’s threats to veto any agreement made struck by Theresa May

 A leaked diplomatic memo revealed growing fears among member states that even if a divorce deal is agreed, the Prime Minister could fail to get it ‘ratified’ by the Commons.
 European leaders had always assumed that a no-deal result would come from a breakdown in talks, but their contingency planning included MPs voting down any agreement in Westminster.